November 19, 2019

 LL: It was a song that I wrote, but it was recorded by Vince Clarke and Andy Bell, and then Andy and I are singing it together.
 So that's gonna come out on a LP in September, with lots of other artists, like Howard Jones, and k.d. lang, Nathalie Merchant...

-LL: Ah, well, I don't think that's going to happen this time.
+LL: Ah, well, I don't think that's gonna happen this time.
 But I feel sure that having made this recording together, we worked so well with each other it would be really good to do something onstage with them.
 Actually I might be doing a stage performance with Andy Bell at some point, because we're both involved with an opera called "The Fall of the House of Usher".

 -The Poe story.